Need to talk? Call 1800 882 436.

 • returning to work — while some people successfully combine breastfeeding with returning to work, others may prefer not to

 You can get help for many of these issues.
-This might allow you to continue breastfeeding or return to exclusive breastfeeding.
+This might allow you to continue breastfeeding or return to exclusive breastfeeding if you choose.

 Low breastmilk supply

-There are different things you can do to increase the amount of breastmilk you are producing.
-The best way to establish a healthy supply of breast milk is to start breastfeeding frequently.
-Make sure your baby is latching on correctly and emptying your breasts.
-Make sure you ask for help from a health professional.
+The best way to establish a healthy supply of breast milk is to breastfeed often.
+Check that your baby is latching on well and emptying your breasts.
+If you are struggling, ask for help from your midwife, lactation consultant or doctor.

-Signs that your baby is getting enough milk (after the first week of birth) include:
+Signs that your baby is getting enough milk (after the first week of life) include:

 • 6 to 8 wet nappies (4 to 5 heavy disposable nappies) in a 24-hour period

-• passing soft yellow poo (3 to 4 times a day if younger than 6 to 8 weeks)
+• passing soft yellow poo (3 to 4 times a day, if they are younger than 6 to 8 weeks old)

 • settling and sleeping between most feeds

-• is back to birth weight in about 2 weeks
+• returning to birth weight by about 2 weeks old

-• gaining on average 150g or more every week for their first 3 months
+• gaining an average of 150g or more every week for their first 3 months

-A small number of people may have low supply due to: previous breast surgery, not having enough breast tissue or another medical reason.
-You may be able to produce some breastmilk and choose mixed feeding for your baby with donor milk or formula.
+A small number of people may have low supply due to past breast surgery, insufficient breast tissue, or another medical reason.
+In these cases, you may be able to produce some breast milk and choose mixed feeding for your baby with donor milk or formula.

 Baby with low weight